julianbaltuttis/sia/posts/How to use Vuejs logger.md

     number-sections: true
     image: "../assets/pink.jpg"
 ---

-*Use logging features for improved coding and debugging in a Vue Project.*

 You can install `Vuejs-logger`in order to get nifty logging features for your JavaScript code.
 To install it, open a terminal inside your project and enter: